MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-1.md

 # Get started with the 3270 Design Tool

 The 3270 Design Tool helps you generate the Host Integration Designer XML (HIDX) file that's required by the IBM 3270 connector in Azure Logic Apps.
+It also generates C# classes that can be used with a Host Integration Server.

 ## [3270 Design Tool](application-integration-3270designer-2.md)